WebAssembly/component-model/design/mvp/CanonicalABI.md

 When instantiating component instance `$inst`:
 * Define `$f` to be the partially-bound closure `canon_lift($opts, $inst, $callee, $ft)`

-The resulting function `$f` takes 3 runtime arguments:
+The resulting function `$f` takes 4 runtime arguments:
 * `caller`: the caller's `Task` or, if this lifted function is being called by the host, `None`
+* `on_block`: a nullary function that must be called at most once by the callee before blocking the first time
 * `on_start`: a nullary function that must be called to return the caller's arguments as a list of component-level values
 * `on_return`: a unary function that must be called after `on_start`,